Correlation Between GM and Honda

 Risk-Adjusted Performance

-Compared to the overall equity markets, risk-adjusted returns on investments in Honda Motor Co are ranked lower than 20 (%) of all global equities and portfolios over the last 90 days.
-In spite of rather weak primary indicators, Honda exhibited solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Honda Motor Co are ranked lower than 8 (%) of all global equities and portfolios over the last 90 days.
+In spite of rather unfluctuating primary indicators, Honda may actually be approaching a critical reversion point that can send shares even higher in May 2024.

 GM and Honda Volatility Contrast